Apply to the OCEAN Grants Programme.

 Round 2 of our annual application cycle opens for proposals in January 2025.

-Applicants to the Community Grants pathway can apply for up to £250,000, whilst applicants to the Partnership Grants pathway can apply for between £250,000 and £3 million.
+Applicants to the Community Grants pathway can apply for up to £250,000, whilst applicants to the Partnership Grants pathway can apply for between £500,000 and £3 million.

-The annual value of any grant application should not be more than 50% of the lead organisation’s annual income.
-For example, if your project request is for £250,000 (£75,000 in Year 1, £125,000 in Year 2 and £50,000 in Year 3), you would be assessed based on the largest annual value of £125,000.
+The annual value of any grant application should not be more than of the lead organisation’s annual income for Community Grants and 25% for Partnership Grants.
+For example, in the case of a Community Grant application, if your project request is for £250,000 (£75,000 in Year 1, £125,000 in Year 2 and £50,000 in Year 3), you would be assessed based on the largest annual value of £125,000.
 Your organisation would therefore need to demonstrate an average annual income of at least £250,000 per year.

 Projects must last a minimum of 12 months.
 All project activities must conclude by 31 March 2029.
 There is a preference for multi-year projects, where possible, to support greater impact and better value for money, unless distinct objectives can be achieved within one year.